nesoi-org/nesoi/docs/HANDS-ON.md

 On Message Templates, it's possible to use `Enum Paths` to validate a field using a specific subenum, picked from the value of another field of the message.

-> Note: When using Enum Paths, you **must** declare the field referenced by the enum path *before* the field with the enum path.

 ```typescript
 .enum('color_type', $ => ({
     primary: $.opt('primary'),